jrkoenig/folseparators/README.md

 ```
 ; Signature
 (sort A)
 (function f A A) ; last sort is return value.
-Must have at least 1 argument sort
+Must have at least 1 argument sort.
+Use constants for nullary functions
 (relation p A)
 (constant a A)